EddyRivasLab/hmmer/README.md

  * **develop** is the HMMER3 development branch
  * **h4-develop** is the HMMER4 development branch.

-To contribute to HMMER3 development, you want to be on the **develop** branch.
+To build the most recent official release, leave both HMMER and Easel on their default **master** branch.
+To contribute to HMMER3 development, you want to be on the **develop** branches.

 ### to report a problem: